 • Advice on a BF Goodrich product launch

 • Safety and survival briefing for FAAM air crew (right; atmospheric research)

-I’ve also provided informal route advice on such events as the London to Cape Town Rally and the successful London to Cape Town record attempt which managed to drive 10,000-miles across 20 countries in less than 12 days.
-On both types of events the choice of route was critical to the eventual success.
+I’ve also provided informal route advice on such events as the London to Cape Town Rally and a successful London to Cape Town record attempt.
+On both types of events, the choice of route was critical to the successful outcome.

 I also advise on expeditions or projects which can range from:

 • Explaining what’s possible in the ever-changing Saharan security environment with which I am very familiar, having attended security briefings and provided feedback at the British Foreign Office.

 • Advising individuals or organisations wherenot to waste their money, effort and time.

 • Offering individuals a complete package where vehicles are acquired, prepared and delivered to the desert so busy clients can fly in, have their desert adventure and fly home.

 • Providing customised briefings for those undertaking challenging projects in the Sahara.

 • Practical desert survival planning and strategies that bear little resemblance to ‘SAS Survival Handbooks’ or survival-themed TV shows.